I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddrilapitypes/ns-ntddrilapitypes-riluiccrecordstatus.md

 The size of the structure in bytes.

-`dwItemCount`

-Specifies the number of items in the UICC file.

 `dwParams`

 A bitwise combination of <a href="..\rilapitypes\ne-rilapitypes-riluiccrecordstatusparammask.md">RILUICCRECORDSTATUSPARAMMASK</a> enumeration values that indicates which members of the structure contain valid data.
 A member of the structure is valid if the corresponding bit flag is set.